dwyl/hapi-riot/README.md

 server to handle your compiled file.
 Follow these steps to compile and route your
 files:

-1. Configure your `hapi-riot` view engine with your `compiledFileRoute`.
+1. Configure your hapi-riot `compileOptions` view engine with your `compiledFileRoute`.
 This is the endpoint that you want to expose for your compiled file:

 ```js